ittuann/Binarized-Neural-Networks/README.md

 ![BNN_MLP_MNIST_Result](tensorflow2/plts/BNN_MLP_MNIST_Result.png)

-# PyTorch Implementation:
+# PyTorch Implementation

-Implemented BNN using PyTorch.
+BNNs are also implemented using PyTorch.

-Usage: Import the `BinarizeLinear` layer from `bnn_layers`.
+Usage: Simply import the `BinarizeLinear` and `BinarizeConv2D` layers from `bnn_layers`.

-# eBNN TensorFlow 2 Implementation:
+# eBNNs TensorFlow 2 Implementation

-Implemented Embedded Binarized Neural Networks (eBNN) using TensorFlow 2Keras.
+Embedded Binarized Neural Networks (eBNNs) are also implemented using TensorFlow 2 Keras.

-# Inference in Numpy:
+# Inference in Numpy

-The content is included in eBNN TensorFlow 2 Implementation.
+NumPy-based inference functionality is included in the eBNNs TensorFlow 2 implementation examples.

-# Inference in C:
+# Inference in C

-It can be just compile the C code directly and run it.
-Provides 2 examples: `one_batch_example`, `two_layers_example`.
+For C-based or bare-metal execution, It can be simply compile the provided C code directly and run it directly.
+Two examples are included: `one_batch_example`, `two_layers_example`.

 # Paper